Puerto Rico: U.S. era

+The Jones Act of 1917 made Puerto Ricans U.S. citizens.
+The Jones Act paved the way for the drafting of Puerto Rico's Constitution and its approval by Congress and Puerto Rican voters in 1952 Puerto Rico is one of five territories with less representation in the Federal government, along with the Federal District.

 21st century

-On 15 July 2009, the United Nations Special Committee on Decolonization approved a draft resolution calling on the government of the United States to expedite a process that would allow the Puerto Rican people to exercise fully their inalienable right to self-determination and independence.

-On 6 November 2012, a two-question referendum took place, simultaneous with the general elections.
+In 2009, the United Nations Special Committee on Decolonization approved a draft resolution calling on the U.S. government to expedite a process that would allow the Puerto Rican people to exercise fully their inalienable right to self-determination and independence.
+In November 2012, a two-question referendum took place, simultaneous with the general elections.
 The first question, voted on in August, asked voters whether they wanted to maintain the current status under the territorial clause of the U.S. Constitution.
 54% voted against the status quo, effectively approving the second question to be voted on in November.
 The second question posed three alternate status options: statehood, independence, or free association.
-61.16% voted for statehood, 33.34% for a sovereign free associated state, and 5.49% for independence.
+61.16% voted for statehood, 33.34% for a sovereign free-associated state, and 5.49% for independence.